Geert Wilders: Fitna

 Fitna is a 2008 short film written and commissioned by Wilders that explores Koranic-inspired motivations for terrorism, Islamic universalism, and Islam in the Netherlands.
 Its title comes from the Arabic word fitna, which means a "test of faith in times of trial", or refers to a situation where one's faith is tested.

-It is the subject of an international controversy and debate on free speech.
-Despite the legal troubles surrounding the film, Wilders insists that before he released it, he consulted numerous lawyers in the field, who found nothing worth prosecution.
-Jordan has summoned Wilders to court, with the film deemed to "incite hatred".
+It was the subject of an international controversy and debate on free speech, and drew condemation from Arabs.
+Despite the legal troubles surrounding the film, Wilders insists that before he released it, he consulted numerous lawyers in the field, who found nothing worthy of prosecution.
+The kingdom of Jordan has summoned Wilders to court, with the film deemed to "incite hatred".
 Militant Sunni Islamist group Al-Qaeda issued a call to murder Wilders after its release.

-In the spring of 2009, Wilders launched the "Facing Jihad World Tour", a series of screenings of Fitna to public officials and influential organizations around the globe, starting in Rome.
-In the United States, Wilders showed the film to the United States Congress on 26 February, having been invited by Arizona Republican Senator Jon Kyl.
-Around 40 people attended the screening.
-American Muslims protested, but the groups said that they supported his right of free speech while still condemning his opinions.
-Wilders appeared before the National Press Club and the Republican Jewish Coalition that week as well.
-Similar attempts in Britain led to a travel ban, and legislative blocks have prevented an appearance in Denmark.
+Views on the European Union

+Wilders is eurosceptic.
+In 2013, he along with Marine Le Pen teamed up in the European Parliament campaigning against the EU and the single currency, with Wilders calling the EU the "monster in Brussels".
+He added "We want to decide how we control our borders, our money, our economy, our currency."
+In a publicity stunt in 2014, Wilders vandalised the Flag of Europe with scissors in front of the Parliament in Brussels.

+After the 2016 referendum in Britain, Wilders praised the result for the Brits and noted that the Netherlands should do the same; in a statement he said: "The Party for Freedom consequently demands a referendum on NExit, a Dutch EU exit".
+During Dutch general and European elections, Wilders has campaigned for the right for the Dutch public to vote in a Nexit referendum on EU membership and has included this point in PVV election manifestos since the 2012 Dutch general election.
+Following the 2023 Dutch general election in which the PVV emerged as the largest party, Wilders stated that while he was still opposed to the European Union, he had suspended his call for Nexit during coalition talks with other political parties and would instead use his position to roll back and dismantle the powers of the EU from the inside.